PrestaShop/prestashop.github.io/news/_posts/2017-03-31-how-to-best-contact-us.md

 #### Contributing to the User documentation

 The PrestaShop documentation has dozens of chapters and hundreds of pages of content.
 Most likely we have some typos here and there.
 We might need some updates as well.
 Have you seen such an issue?
-If so, [let us know](http://forge.prestashop.com/secure/CreateIssue%21default.jspa?selectedProjectId=11021&issuetype=1).
+If so, let us know, send us an email at documentation@prestashop.com

 The documentation site is also a wiki, so you can fix an issue directly!